elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 - Click the `delete` icon next to the runtime image name.
 - Confirm deletion.

+To search a runtime image configuration:
+- Type a keyword in the search bar at the top.
+Runtime images can also be filtered by selecting tags when clicking on the tag icon.

 #### Managing Runtime Images with the Command Line Interface

 Runtime image configurations can be added, replaced, and removed with the `elyra-metadata` command line interface.